 #22 Cardiovascular disease, part II: risk assessment and treatment with A/Prof David Colquhoun, cardiologist

 #21 Cardiovascular disease, part I: cholesterol and cardiac risk with A/Prof David Colquhoun, cardiologist

 #5 Clinical, evidence-based lifestyle medicine in cardiovascular disease

-A JACC paper with a good decision-making table for statins based on risk and CT calcium score.
-Can assist in reducing the prescribing of statins.
+Coronary Calcium Score and Cardiovascular Risk: JACC paper with a good decision-making table for statins; can assist in reducing the prescribing of statins

 Guidelines for the management of dyslipidaemias: European Heart Journal guidelines

-A free electrocardiography (ECG) tutorial and textbook to which anyone can contribute, designed for medical professionals such as cardiac care nurses and physicians.
+ECGpedia: free ECG tutorial and textbook to which anyone can contribute, designed for medical professionals such as cardiac care nurses and physicians

 UnDo It!
 Drs Dean and Anne Ornish